SFDO-Tooling/CumulusCI/docs/contributing.md

 Some tests generate even more network traffic data and it isn't practical to use VCR at all.
-Still, we'd like to run them when we run all of the other org-reliant tests with -org.
+Still, we'd like to run them when we run all of the other org-reliant tests with --org.
 Mark them with `@pytest.mark.needs_org()` and they will run with the VCR tests.

 Some tests are so slow that you only want to run them on an opt-in